kg4zow/remarkable.jms1.info/src/info/fonts.md

 > &#x2139;&#xFE0F; **UUID**
 >
-> A UUID is a "Universal Unique IDentifier".
-It's a 128-bit random number.
+> A [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) is a "Universal Unique IDentifier".
+It's a 128-bit number, normally written using [hexdecimal](https://en.wikipedia.org/wiki/Hexadecimal) digits.
 The idea is, every document must have a unique identifier, and the chances of the tablet choosing a UUID which is already being used are very small (technically, it's a one in 2<sup>128</sup> chance).

 This is because the tablet will allow you to give multiple documents the same "display name", if you really want to so do.
-(I don't recommend it, there's no way to tell which document is which - unless they have different numbers of pages or something.)
+(I don't recommend it, there's no obvious way to tell which document is which on the tablet's display - unless they have different numbers of pages or something.)

 You will need the UUID in order to identify which file to edit.
 What I normally do is this: